diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 where $$ A \subseteq A_1 $$, $$ s \in A_1 $$ and $$ A_1 $$ is the tape alphabet of the TM.

 This is mostly equivalent to actually having the head be able to stay put in the first place.
-But there is an edge case where the character to the right of the head is not a valid character in the alphabet, meaning that, as per Tummys' rules, the machine would halt immediately.
+But there is an edge case where the character to the right of the head is not a valid character in the alphabet, meaning that, as per *Tummys*' rules, the machine would halt immediately.
 If the head was effectively never moved that character may not have been encountered.
 A way to partially resolve this is to have the head move to the opposite direction of the last made movement and then to the opposite of that.
 This is so that we can be sure that we will not encounter an unknown character as we pass in a place where the head has already been.

 Unfortunately, this too has an edge case where there was no prior movement to a stay-put transition.
 In that case, a direction must be chosen, at random or in a fixed way.
-Tummys, for consistency reasons, will always expand to a right-left move.
+*Tummys*, for consistency reasons, will always expand to a right-left move.

 A special write character _ is used to denote that no character has to be written, leaving the character that was already there.
 For example the transition declaration: